zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 Content Patcher.
 Make sure to set `"tapper_item"` is set in the custom tags;
 otherwise it will be treated as a regular machine placeable on the ground.

-Then, add the mod data to `selph.CustomTapperFramework/Data`.
+Then, add the mod data to `selph.CustomTapperFramework/Data`, unless you're modifying the base game's tapper data, in which case their data is populated and you should instead edit/add to them.
 The asset takes the form of a map, with the key being the qualified item ID of the tapper and the value being a model with the following fields:

 | Field Name | Type | Description |
 | ---------- | ---- | ----------- |